SouthsideSoftware/RabbitOperations/README.md

 # Rabbit Operations

-Operations support for RabbitMQ applications with support for popular message bus libraries.
+Operations support for RabbitMQ applications integrated with popular message bus libraries.
 Right now it only supports NServiceBus.
-Next planned is Rebus.
+We are also planning to support Rebus and MassTransit.

-The general idea is to read messages from audit and error queues into RavenDB, a document database with excellent indexing capabilities built on Lucene.Net.
+The application reads messages from audit and error queues into RavenDB, a document database with excellent indexing capabilities built on Lucene.Net.
 Message content is automatically indexed for searching.
-The built-in web front end supports searching, tailing.
-Shortly, monitoring, heart beating and integration with New Relic and PagerDuty will be added.
+The built-in web front end supports searching and monitors message rates.
+It also links to the RabbiMQ management console.
+Future plans include support for replaying errors, tailing, monitoring, heart beating and integration with New Relic and PagerDuty.
+Check out our [Trello board](https://trello.com/b/m0ZLn5d7/rabbitoperations) that shows what is in development and what is being planned.

 ![Screen](/docs/images/screenshot.png?raw=true "Screenshot")